-You should also dig deep on your desired area’s market history.
+Also, it would help if you dug deep into your desired area’s market history.
 Doing so can help you big time when you start making an offer.

-When buying a house in Singapore, it’s also important to know the different types of properties available in the market:
+When buying a house in Singapore, it’s also essential to know the different types of properties available in the market:

 HDB stands for Housing Development Board.
-It is also used to describe any government housing in the Island Republic.
+Also, it describes any government housing in the Island Republic.

 ECs come with a five-year Minimum Occupation Period, meaning you have to live in it for at least five years.
-After that, you will be granted the rights to sell your property in the open market.
+After that, you will have a grant for the right to sell your property in the open market.

 This type of property is available to citizens and private residents.
-As for foreigners, they can buy an EC 10 years after the completion of its construction.
+As for foreigners, they can buy an EC 10 years after its construction.

-The following are sub-types of a private residential property:
+The following are sub-types of private residential property:

 So you have your desired area and type of property in mind.
 The next thing you need to do is determine how much you can afford.

-When calculating how much you can afford, always take the following into consideration:
+When calculating how much you can afford, always consider the following:

-Besides, there are other government fees and duties and that you need to include in your computation.
-For a more thorough calculation, it is best to seek the advise of a professional property agent.
+Besides, you need to include other government fees and duties in your computation.
+For a more thorough calculation, it is best to seek the advice of a professional property agent.

 Property valuation, or real estate appraisal, is sometimes used to set a sale price for a property.

-It is important that you check the indicative valuation of the property you want to buy.
-That’s because it can affect the amount of loan that you can get.
+You must check the indicative valuation of the property you want to buy.
+That’s because it can affect the amount of loans you can get.

-If this will be your first time to apply for a house loan, keep these three points in mind:
+If this will be your first time applying for a house loan, keep these three points in mind: